mk/clerk-px23/README.md

 With Literate Programming, Knuth highlighted the importance of focusing on human beings as the consumers of computer programs.
 He was generating two derived artifacts from a single file: source code for the computer and a typeset document in natural language to help fellow humans understand what the program should do.

 Computational notebooks like Jupyter or Observable have gained popularity in recent years.
 These systems allow developers to mix code, text and visualizations in a document and improve upon Knuth's original idea by shortening the feedback loop from per-file processing to having a stateful process with which one can execute individual cells.
+Both Jupyter and Observable require the programmer to use the browser-based editing  environment and custom formats leading to issues around archival, reuse and archival [^notebook-pain-points].

+[^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
+Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.

 REPL-Driven Development in LISPs generally and Clojure specifically allow for code evaluation with even greater fidelity letting the programmer evaluate individual forms.
 Clojure's single pass compilation strategy together with its focus on functional semantics make it very well suited to interactive development.
 The REPL output is limited to textual output however which imposes a severe limitation on its information design.
 Problems typically arise when printing structurally large results that cause either the editor performance to degrade or truncate output with only limiting customization abilities and no way to request more data.
 Furthermore, the output is dead text without interactivity.

 Smalltalk systems like Pharo, Glamorous Toolkit or Newspeak offer a completely open and customizable programming environment.
-Glamorous Toolkit wants to reduce the time developers spend reading code in order to figure the system out.
+Glamorous Toolkit wants to reduce the time developers spend reading code in order to figure the system out [^moldable-tools].

+[^moldable-tools]: See [Towards Moldable Development Tools](https://doi.org/10.1145/2846680.2846684) by Andrei Chiş, Oscar Nierstrasz and Tudor Gîrba

 ## Programming with Clerk